-Software drives many critical functions within an organization and as an application becomes more complex, it’s difficult to rein in the many changes, bug reports, new feature deployments, and contributors to the codebase.
+As a software application becomes more complex, it’s difficult to manage the many changes, bug reports, new feature deployments, and contributors to the codebase.

 Waterfall methodologies are still useful for small projects in which only a few features are developed into the application, and very few changes are made in future versions.
 Small projects with few changes don’t usually need continuous integration, and every phase of the lifecycle (e.g., design, development, testing) only needs to be done once before deployment.
-An application’s development success also relied on a small scope that was well defined during the design phase, with limited changes to scope during development.
+These applications typically have a limited scope that is well defined during the design phase, with few changes to scope during development.

 What is Continuous Integration and Continuous Deployment?

 Continuous integration (CI) is the process of taking newly committed code and automatically adding it to a testing and staging environment for QA.
 The testing phase could be automated or manual.
-In many organizations, both automated and manual tests are used to validate software version stability before deploying it to production.
+Many organizations use both automated and manual tests to validate software version stability before deploying it to production.
 Deploying buggy code loses customer trust, so several tests are done before code is sent to production.
-This was traditionally done after developers uploaded code to a testing environment, but CI does this as new code is added to the main repository.
+Traditionally, this occurred after developers uploaded code to a testing environment, but CI runs tests on new code as soon as it enters the main repository.

 How Continuous Integration and Deployment Increases Efficiency

-Every application starts with an idea and goes into development with (hopefully) a plan.
-Even the simplest software could be subject to a lifecycle with revisions and improvements added in future versions.
-CI and CD make these versions happen faster with less effort required from the development team so that they can focus on the code.
+Every application starts with an idea and goes into development with a plan.
+Even the simplest app could be subject to a lifecycle with revisions and improvements added in future versions.
+CI/CD makes these versions happen faster with less effort required from the development team, allowing them to focus more on the code.

-The key to both CI and CD is automation, but each step in the lifecycle will seem familiar to a development team that has their process already in place.
-The steps in CI and CD are as follows:
+The automated nature of CI/CD allows for faster versioning and upgrades.
+Each step in the lifecycle will seem familiar to a development team that has a process already in place.
+The steps in CI/CD are as follows: